mohsinalimat/ContainerScrollViewController/README.md

 ### keyboardDismissMode Enhancement

-ContainerScrollViewController automatically enables `UIScrollView.alwaysBounceVertical` when the keyboard is presented if `UIScrollView.keyboardDismissMode` is set to anything other than `.none`, so the keyboard can be dismissed even if the view is too short to normally allow scrolling.
+ContainerScrollViewController automatically enables `UIScrollView.alwaysBounceVertical` while the keyboard is presented if `UIScrollView.keyboardDismissMode` is set to anything other than `.none`, so the keyboard can be dismissed even if the view is too short to normally allow scrolling.

 ### Arbitrary Scroll View Sizes